zapier/visual-builder/docs/_quickstart/build_action.md

 ![Zapier Action Demo Animation](https://cdn.zappy.app/7160a6ce9b11c9427cceb1b7241016cc.gif)

-_The input form in Zapier actions let users map fields from trigger and previous action steps to your app_
+_The input form in Zapier actions lets users map fields from trigger and previous action steps to your app_

 Zapier actions push new data or update existing data into your API from input fields that users set in their Zaps.
 Zapier includes *search* actions to find data in an app, and *create* actions to add new items via API calls.